NMaksed/Nmaksed/README.md

 My name is Nathan I'm 18 and I'm in college. || Meu nome é Nathan, eu tenho 18 anos e eu estou na faculdade.

-- 🎓 I'm Currently learning HTML, CSS, C and PHP || Eu estou aprendendo HTML, CSS, C e PHP no momento.
+- 🎓 I'm Currently learning C#, Python and MySQL  || Eu estou aprendendo C#, Python e MySQL no momento.
 - 👀 Looking for some projects to learn more and more about every languages, mainly JavaScript and C, because I'm not so good at it 😢 || Procuro alguns projetos para aprender cada vez mais sobre todas as linguagens, principalmente JavaScript e C, pois não sou tão bom 😢
 - 🙂 My English is a little rusty but with a little practice I can speak almost fluently || Meu inglês está um pouco enferrujado, mas com um pouco de prática posso falar quase fluentemente
 - Contact: greccofonseca11@hotmail.com